tpoisot/ms_pop_networks/ms_pop.md

 to be the most important if we wish to accurately describe all of these indirect effects.

 A similar problem actually arises in the typical statistical framework for predicting interaction occurrence.
-Often, one attempts to ``decompose'' interactions into the component that is explained by species' abundances and the component explained by species' traits (e.g., Box 1).
+Often, one attempts to "decompose" interactions into the component that is explained by species' abundances and the component explained by species' traits (e.g., Box 1).
 Just like how the underlying functions $\mathcal{N}$ and $\mathcal{T}$ could vary across sites,